Bundaberg tragedy: Political response

 On 31 January, the day of the last victim's funeral, Prime Minister S. M. Bruce announced a royal commission into the deaths.
 He additionally sent federal treasurer Earle Page, a former surgeon, to Bundaberg as his personal representative.
 The federal government's response was coordinated by John Cumpston, the director-general of the Department of Health, a strong supporter of mass immunisation who sought to defend the reputation of his department and CSL.
-According to Akers & Porter (2008), "the swift announcement of an imminent Royal Commission, its open terms of reference and Page’s visit, engendered scientific and political confidence".
+According to Akers & Porter (2008), "the swift announcement of an imminent Royal Commission, its open terms of reference and Page's visit, engendered scientific and political confidence".

 Royal commission

 The federal government called a royal commission into the deaths on 31 January, the day of the last victim's funeral.
 Hearings began on 13 February.
 The manufacturer of the toxin–antitoxin was Commonwealth Serum Laboratories (CSL), owned by the federal government.
 As a result, responsibility for the deaths was seen to lie with the federal government rather than the Queensland state government (the administrators of the immunisation program), and inquiries were conducted by the federal government.

 The three commissioners were Charles Kellaway, director of the Walter and Eliza Hall Institute; Peter MacCallum, professor of pathology at the University of Melbourne; and Arthur Tebbutt, bacteriologist at Sydney's Royal Prince Alfred Hospital.
 Kellaway was appointed as the commission's chairman.
 There was some criticism of the appointment of three medical professionals.
 The commissioners heard evidence in Bundaberg, Stanthorpe, Toowoomba, Brisbane, Sydney, and Melbourne.
 The sessions were open to the press and were extensively reported.
 Kellaway delegated much of the commission's work to Macfarlane Burnet, his assistant director at the Hall Institute and a future Nobel Prize laureate.
-Burnet was able to isolate Staphylococcus aureus in both the toxin-antitoxin mixture and in pus taken from the surviving children.
+Burnet was able to isolate Staphylococcus aureus in both the toxin–antitoxin mixture and in pus taken from the surviving children.

-The commission's report was presented to the House of Representatives by Neville Howse on 13 June 1928.
-There was a four-month investigation.
+Following a four-month investigation, the commission's report was presented to the House of Representatives by federal health minister Neville Howse on 13 June 1928.
 The Medical Journal of Australia and British Medical Journal concurred with the findings of the commission.
-The commission concluded that the children's deaths were the result of the serum being contaminated with the bacterium Staphylococcus aureus.
-The commission concluded that the manufacturer, CSL, had contributed to the deaths by distributing bottles of serum that did not contain antiseptic.
+The commission concluded that the children's deaths were the result of the serum being contaminated with the bacterium Staphylococcus aureus, but that the manufacturer CSL had contributed to the deaths by distributing bottles of serum that did not contain antiseptic.